Three times a week, we do our podcast, Verdict with Ted Cruz.

 I don't know.

-They had full ability to take the documents any time they wanted.
+They had full ability to take the documents anytime they wanted.

-But you know, the same Peter Strzok, I just read your text messages, he's out there on MSDNC saying, oh, the FBI doesn't target any one side or another.
+He's out there on MSDNC saying, oh, the FBI doesn't target any one side or another.

 Well, what was the insurance policy to ensure that Donald Trump won't get elected?